theSynth0s/Camera-Harp-Synthesizer/README.md

 This project is an interactive instrument that transforms hand movements into sound in real-time.
 The program detects your hand position via webcam to trigger notes on a virtual grid inside a choosen musical scale.

+You have basic waveforms such as sine, triangle, and square.

+You also have envelope settings that allow you to create bell sounds or pads with a slow attack.
+The synthesizer does not include reverb, but you can simulate it by choosing a long release.

+You have the possibility to choose between different musical scales like chromatic, pentatonic, major and minor.
+You can very easily add your own by modifiyng some variables in the python code.

 <img src="/doc/campreview.png" alt="cam preview" style="width:60%; height:auto;"> ![synthgui](/doc/synthgui.png)

 Press Q to exit